jhwohlgemuth/voxelcss/README.md

 npm install
 # verify voxelcss installed correctly by running tests
 npm test
-# to use the "demo" and "dev" tasks, install browser-sync and stmux, respectively
+# to use the "design" and "dev" tasks, install browser-sync and stmux, respectively
 npm install  browser-sync stmux --global
 ```